cowboyai/cim-start/doc/messaging.md

     - gives me everything under foo.bar, i.e. foo.bar.baz, foo.bar.bay

 With our Domain Model, this becomes a very easy pattern to create automatically.
 All Strings are now part of the Domain, this is a lot different than passing around everything as a string in a web app.
-It's much more akin to passing around Constant, because it acts that way.
+It's much more akin to passing around a Constant, because it acts that way.
 For Example, "Yellow".
 It's a color.
 It's a behavior.